InjuMichorius/BeerStop/README.md

 Explanation and visual representation of data flow, coming soon.

 ## Deck of Cards API
-The API is well documented on https://deckofcardsapi.com/
+For this application I used The Deck of Cards API.
+The API is very well documented on https://deckofcardsapi.com/

 The link used to fetch the api is https://deckofcardsapi.com/api/deck/new/shuffle/?deck_count=1, deck_count means how many card decks are being shuffled.
 The default is one.